 The Future Defrosted

-The tricky thing about addressing the issue of mining regulations and the potential thawing of noxious discharge is the highly technical nature of it: in the course of 10 minutes, Sandlos refers to the policy regime surrounding mines as "obtuse," "complicated" and a "web," involving dozens of entities and projects like the Federal Contaminated Sites Action Plan, Indigenous and Northern Affairs Canada, the Northern Contaminants Program and Environment Canada.
+The tricky thing about addressing the issue of mining regulations and the potential thawing of noxious discharge is the highly technical nature of it.
+In the course of ten minutes, Sandlos refers to the policy regime surrounding mines as "obtuse," "complicated," and a "web," involving dozens of entities and projects like the Federal Contaminated Sites Action Plan, Indigenous and Northern Affairs Canada, the Northern Contaminants Program, and Environment Canada.

 As a result, the issues hasn't attracted as much attention from activists compared to, say, blockading the Keystone XL pipeline: "I don't know that concern is foremost on people's minds," Sandlos admits.
 It's doubtful that premiers and ministers, let alone the prime minister, will rank the issue of Frozen Mine Tailings That Might Leak Sometime In The Far-Off Future high on their sticky notes of shit to do.

-And while mining operators are integrating climate predictions into construction—recall Agnico Eagle's worst-case scenario of a 6.5 C rise over 100 years—recent studies suggest Arctic temperatures could spike to levels far worse than anticipated.
-A 2013 report estimated a end-of-century late fall temperature increase of 13 C if business-as-usual policies are maintained, while the Northwest Territories government is anticipating a wintertime spike of 7.5 C within 100 years.
-Natural Resources Canada has warned of 9 C of warming by 2100 in the High Arctic.
+And while mining operators are integrating climate predictions into construction—recall Agnico Eagle's worst-case scenario of a 6.5 C [43.7 F] rise over 100 years—recent studies suggest Arctic temperatures could spike to levels far worse than anticipated.
+A 2013 report estimated an end-of-century late fall temperature increase of 13 C [55 F] if business-as-usual policies are maintained, while the Northwest Territories government is anticipating a wintertime spike of 7.5 C [45.5 F] within 100 years.
+Natural Resources Canada has warned of 9 C [48 F] of warming by 2100 in the High Arctic.

 Meanwhile, growth of the mining industry certainly won't be slowing down.
 Lapointe says the trend is that mining is moving north.
 The Conference Board of Canada has dubbed the sector the "future economic driver of Canada's North," with gold mines like Meadowbank opening across the region as the commodity's price skyrocketed in recent years.
 The country's also the silver medalist for nickel production in the world, and the fourth-largest producer of diamonds; in 2013, mining accounted for 3.4 percent of the country's GDP.